abramburrows/FourCastNet_with_JupyterLabs/Detailed.md

-### Step 3: Copy FourCastNet
+### Copy FourCastNet

 In your JupyterHub file directory, create a new folder to store your files by clicking on the gray folder icon.

 https://github.com/user-attachments/assets/6415e321-9066-4817-b839-e77c1fd7ac7

 Open the terminal.
 Type in '''bash''' and press enter.
-From there, navigted to your new folder in the directory and copy the following code in the terminal.
+From there, navigate to your new folder in the directory and copy the following code in the terminal.
 ```
 git clone https://github.com/NVlabs/FourCastNet.git